Explore the stunning gardens that surround the castle

 These special gardens are a delight to the senses throughout the seasons and offer countless places to unwind, contemplate, socialise and seek inspiration.

-April 2019 will see the opening of our newly-restored Walled Garden, the previously unseen Lost Garden, meandering waterways and picturesque glens.
+April 2019 will see the re-opening of our newly-restored Walled Garden, the previously unseen Lost Garden, meandering waterways and picturesque glens.
 Over 100 acres of world-famous historic gardens will be available to explore and enjoy.
 Visit our Hillsborough Castle Project page for more information.Hillsborough Castle Project

 Don't miss the tranquil Lady Alice's Temple, where former resident Secretary of State Mo Mowlem once found welcome respite from the pressures of politics.